elix/elix.org/content/Tabs.md

 By default, `Tabs` uses [Modes](Modes) as the main stage showing the selected tab panel. `Modes` provides an immediate transition between panels, but you can override the `stageTag` property to specify another type of stage, such as [CrossfadeStage](CrossfadeStage):

 [`CrossfadeStage` provides a crossfade effect when switching tabs](/demos/serene.html)

+The tabbed navigation example at the top of the page shows a [SlidingPages](SlidingPages) element as the stage, which adds a horizontal sliding effect and support for touch/trackpad swipe gestures.